MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-plan-picks-in-worksheets.md

 >
 >  For more information, see “Handling Assemble-to-Order Items in Warehouse Shipments” in Warehouse Shipment.
 >
->  For information about picking components for assembly orders generally, including situations where the assembly item is not due on a sales shipment, see [How to: Pick for Assembly or Production in Advanced Warehouse Configurations](warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md).
+>  For information about picking components for assembly orders generally, including situations where the assembly item is not due on a sales shipment, see [Pick for Assembly or Production in Advanced Warehouse Configurations](warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md).

 ## <a name="to-plan-picks-in-the-worksheet"></a>To plan picks in the worksheet
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Pick Worksheet**, and then choose the related link.